 When he won a retrial, a biased all-white jury sentenced him to life in prison.
 While in prison, Mr. Johnson found solace in painting and said “If there’s no beauty, I have the ability to create beauty.”

 All charges against him were finally dropped when a witness, who was a child when the murder occurred, came forward and identified the Commonwealth’s original witness as the true perpetrator of the crime.
 She also testified that she had come forward at the time of the investigation but was told by authorities that they already had a person in mind for the conviction.
 Lawyer Johnson was exonerated in 1982 after serving 10 years in prison, two of which were on death row.

-Mr. Johnson has never received appropriate compensation and struggles to have his life fully restored.
-Mr. Johnson is a dedicated community activist in Massachusetts.
-He speaks to universities, schools and other groups about his experience and the need for death penalty abolition.
-He wants to educate children about how to “avoid the traps that get can them thrown in the justice web” and ensure they know their rights.
+Mr. Johnson never received appropriate compensation and struggled to have his life fully restored.
+He was a dedicated community activist in Massachusetts where he spoke at universities, schools and other groups about his experience and the need for death penalty abolition.
+He gave his time to educate children about how to “avoid the traps that get can them thrown in the justice web” and ensure they know their rights.

-Among other issues, he is fighting to take down the immunity given to District Attorneys which gives them the power to sweep the truth under the rug.
-He is heartened by the election of a progressive DA in Boston and the possibility to effect change in partnership with this new movement of anti-death penalty DAs.
+One issue he felt strongly about is the immunity given to District Attorneys enabling them to sweep the truth under the rug.
+He was heartened by the election of a progressive DA in Boston and the possibility for change through the new movement of anti-death penalty DAs.